Evita (musical): 2025 West End revival

-2019 productions
+Further productions

 Regent's Park Open Air Theatre presented the musical (directed by Jamie Lloyd) from 2 August – 21 September 2019.
+The production starred Samantha Pauly in her London debut as Eva, Ektor Rivera as Juan Peron, Trent Saunders as Che, Adam Pearce as Magaldi, and Frances Mayli McCann as the Mistress.

-New York City Center also presented the musical in 2019, directed by Sammi Cannold) from 13 – 24 November 2019.
+New York City Center also presented the musical in 2019, (directed by Sammi Cannold) from 13 – 24 November 2019.
 The musical opened to mixed reviews, and featured two actresses in the role of Eva.
 Maia Reficco as young Eva from 15–20, and Solea Pfeiffer from 20–33.
+Jason Gotay starred as Che, with Enrique Acevedo as Juan and Philip Hernández as Magaldi.

+Cannold again directed the musical at the American Repertory Theatre in Cambridge, Massachusetts from May-July 2023 with Shereen Pimentel in the title role with Omar Lopez-Cepero as Che, Caesar Samayoa as Juan, and Gabriel Burrafato as Magaldi.

+An all-star West End concert was performed at the Theatre Royal Drury Lane in July and August 2023, directed by Bill Deamer, starring Auli'i Cravalho as Eva, alongside Matt Rawle reprising his role of Che from the first West End revival and Jeremy Secomb reprising his role of Juan from the 2017 Europe tour.
+The concert featured a 30-piece orchestra and was produced by Fourth Wall Live and the London Musical Theatre Orchestra.

 Touring productions

 There have been numerous US and international touring productions of the show:

 Early 1980s US national tours

 The 1980–1983 1st US national tour opened at the Shubert Theatre in Los Angeles and starred Loni Ackerman as Eva, Scott Holmes as Che, Jon Cypher as Juan Perón, Sal Mistretta as Magaldi and Cynthia Hunt as Perón's Mistress.
 The 1979-1983 2nd US national tour opened at the Shubert Theatre in Chicago and subsequently toured to major U.S. cities starring Valerie Perri as Eva, John Herrera as Che, Robb Alton as Juan Perón, Peter Marinos as Magaldi and Cynthia Simpson as Perón's Mistress.
 The 2nd National went on to finish touring Scandinavia.
 The 1984 3rd US National Tour opened at the Masonic Temple Theatre in Detroit and starred Florence Lacey as Eva, Tim Bowman as Che, John Leslie Wolfe as Juan Perón, Vincent Pirillo as Magaldi and Patricia Ludd as Perón's Mistress.
 In the 1983 and 1986 US tours, Florence Lacey played Eva.